-- Look at your cycle computer, and note the speed the prior leader maintained - The pace should remain consistent when you get to the front - Watch your computer and try to keep with 1/2 MPH of the last leader's pace

-- \circ There is a tendency to speed up when taking the lead; be aware of this and try to avoid it - Concentrate on keeping your line and your motion smooth.
+- Look at your cycle computer, and note the speed the prior leader maintained - The pace should remain consistent when you get to the front - Watch your computer and try to keep at or within 1/2 MPH of the last leader's pace - o There is a tendency to speed up when taking the lead; be aware of this and try to avoid it - Concentrate on keeping your line and your motion smooth.
 No sudden movements allowed in a paceline!